junxit/us-congress-code/title-33/chapter-15/sec-701j.md

 ### References in Text

 Herein, referred to in text, means act June 28, 1938, ch.
 795, 52 Stat.
-1215, as amended, popularly known as the Flood Control Act of June 28, 1938, which to the extent classified to the Code enacted sections 701b, 701b–1, 701b–2, 701c–1, 701f–1, 701i, 701j, 702a–1½, 702a–11, and 706 of this title.
+1215, popularly known as the Flood Control Act of June 28, 1938, which to the extent classified to the Code enacted sections 701b, 701b–1, 701b–2, 701c–1, 701f–1, 701i, 701j, 702a–1½, 702a–11, and 706 of this title.
 For complete classification of this Act to the Code, see Tables.

 ### Statutory Notes and Related Subsidiaries